 Basically, this warranty is identical to the 10-year limited warranty; only it lasts forever.

-If you register your warranty in the first 90 days after purchase, you get a first-year quality warranty.
-This warranty covers defects caused by normal wear (faulty zippers, locks, wheels, and handles ), and transportation damage.
+If you register your warranty in the first 90 days after purchase, you get a first-year of ownership warranty in addition to your normal warranty.

 You can get a carry-on starting ar 79.99 $.
 However, their premium models can go up to 700$.